bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 The Sea of Grass is a wide plain encompassing most of the largest cities.
 It borders Lake Coy'in heavily, with significant water traffic.
 The merchant nation of Rauviz, the gwerin-influenced Crisial Kingdom, the rugged Duarchy of Kotimaa, and the theocratic Holy Kaelthian Republic, the latter 3 of which are the most expansive nations in the area, are the dominant powers.
 Humans, halflings, gwerin, and dwarves are the dominant lineages.
 Any background is appropriate here.

 **Wyrmhold.**
 Wyrmhold is a highly militarized and industrial neighbor occupying the eastern flank of the Nocthian Caldera and the adjoining Kairen Mountains, as well as the southern part of the Fiach Wood and western part of the Lupaus Plains.
 Populated primarily by dragonborn, orcs, and goblins, there are jazuu in the high mountains as well.
 Other lineages only occur as migrants in the last decade or so.
 A clan-based aristocracy ruled by a queen, the nation has a strong and proud military tradition.
-They are also the second-most technologically advanced nation of the area, with only Shinevog more advanced.
+They are also the second-most technologically advanced nation of the area--Shinevog beats them out.
 But they have a much deeper industrial base (albeit mostly military focused until very recently).
 They have little water access and are not generally known for their trading or merchant prowess.

 \column
 ## Sample Backgrounds